snabble/snabble-ios-sdk/README.md

 ### CocoaPods

 Snabble is available through [CocoaPods](https://cocoapods.org), v1.7.0 or later is required.
-To install snabble, add the following line to your Podfile:
+To install snabble, add the following line to your `Podfile`:

 ```
 pod 'Snabble'